 General rates Used when there is a general benefit for the District as a whole.

-The General Rate, based on capital value, is typically used when there is a high public benefit in the services provided, when Council considers the community as a whole should meet the costs of the service, and when Council is unable to achieve its user-charge targets and must fund expenditure.
-Examples are the District Plan, Economic development and Rural fire.
-Neither of these is set on a differential basis.
-Uniform Annual General Used where a benefit from a Council service is received equally.
-3 Charge Examples are the cost of undertaking the planning and reporting required by legislation and remuneration to Elected Members.
-The fixed Uniform
+The General Rate, based on capital value (except for Defence land which is based on land value2), is typically used when there is a high public benefit in the services provided, when Council considers the community as a whole should meet the costs of the service, and when Council is unable to achieve its user-charge targets and must fund expenditure.
+Examples are the District Plan and Economic development.
+The general rate is not set on a differential basis.

+Uniform Annual Used where a benefit from a Council service is received equally.3 General Charge Examples are the cost of undertaking the planning and reporting

+Examples are the cost of undertaking the planning and reporting required by legislation and remuneration to Elected Members.